Skip to main content

 After refactoring, explain each change and why it improves the code.

-o3: Splits into three separate functions, adds type hints with overloads where return types differ by mode, and replaces the for i in range(len(data)) pattern with direct iteration.
-The explanation is methodical — one change per bullet with the rationale.
+GPT-5.5: Splits into separate handlers, adds type hints with overloads where return types differ by mode, replaces the for i in range(len(data)) pattern with direct iteration, and introduces a dispatch dictionary (mapping mode strings to handlers) that flattens the conditional ladder.
+The result is the most idiomatic Python 3.10+ version of the three, and the explanation is methodical — one change per bullet with the rationale.

-Opus 4.7: Produces the cleanest function signatures and the most readable explanation, but tends to keep the three modes in one function with a more structured conditional block rather than splitting or dispatching.
+Claude Opus 4.8: Produces the cleanest function signatures and the most readable explanation, but tends to keep the three modes in one function with a more structured conditional block rather than splitting or dispatching.
 Valid choice; different opinion on cohesion.

-Winner: GPT-5 — The dispatch pattern and idiomatic Python 3.10+ conventions produce code that's easiest to extend without touching existing behavior.
+Winner: GPT-5.5 — The dispatch pattern and idiomatic Python 3.10+ conventions produce code that's easiest to extend without touching existing behavior.

 6. SQL Query Optimization